 Tingling at Night: Hands

-Tingling hands in the night often follows long bouts of immobility.
+Tingling hands at night often follows long bouts of immobility.
 Something as simple as resting your head on your hand, lying against an arm, or crossing both arms over your chest can trigger the uncomfortable sensation.
 Neck injuries and poor sleeping posture can also affect feeling in the hands and arms.

 In addition, older women entering into menopause are at an increased risk of developing carpal tunnel, the tingling, swelling, or loss of feeling in the hands and wrists.
 In such cases, greater pressure is exerted on nerve endings in the hand, resulting in a persistent throbbing or prickling.